 Eligibility Guidelines

-Seniors may also qualify for Community First Choice by being eligible for Medicaid via Maryland’s state plan.
-For the Aged, Blind, and Disabled, this income limit is very low and has not changed in many years.
-As of 2022, the income limit is $350 / month for a single applicant, and $392 / month for a married couple.
 That said, persons over the income limits are able to spend their “excess” income on medical and care expenses.
 Once they have “spent down” their income to the income limit, they are able to qualify for Medicaid.
-This is known as the medically needy pathway.
+This is known as the “medically needy pathway.”

 Benefits and Services

-Community First Choice budgets are flexible and based on a person’s need.
+Community First Choice budgets are flexible and are based on a person’s need.
 Services are focused on helping individuals stay at home when at risk of nursing home institutionalization.
 Participants are able to select an agency provider or choose someone from their family or community to provide care.
-A non-exhaustive list of common benefits follows:
+A list of common benefits includes:

 - Supports planning